blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/001-dingo-node-setup.md

 ***

-We can view and verify our `dingo.service` file by running:
+✅ You can view and check your `dingo.service` file by running:

 ```
 sudo nano /etc/systemd/system/dingo.service